TNowalk/slackbots/README.md

 Note: To use this API, you must signup for an API key at Wordnik here http://developer.wordnik.com/.
 The API key should be set in an environment variable called `WORDNIK_API_KEY`.

+The endoint expects `text` to be at least one word, to look up a word a user would type `/define bluebird` into Slack.

 ##### Example
 `curl -X POST --data "user_name=Steve&text=bluebird" http://localhost:3000/define`